 Cytochrome c oxidase (COX) is the terminal enzyme of the mitochondrial respiratory chain.
 It is a multi-subunit enzyme complex that couples the transfer of electrons from cytochrome c to molecular oxygen and contributes to a proton electrochemical gradient across the inner mitochondrial membrane.
 The complex consists of 13 mitochondrial- and nuclear-encoded subunits.
 The mitochondrially-encoded subunits perform the electron transfer of proton pumping activities.
 The functions of the nuclear-encoded subunits are unknown but they may play a role in the regulation and assembly of the complex.
 This gene encodes the nuclear-encoded subunit Va of the human mitochondrial respiratory chain enzyme.
 A pseudogene COX5AP1 has been found in chromosome 14q22. [provided by RefSeq, Jul 2008]

 GeneCards Summary for COX5A Gene

-COX5A (Cytochrome C Oxidase Subunit Va) is a Protein Coding gene.
-Diseases associated with COX5A include ethylmalonic encephalopathy and cardioencephalomyopathy.
-Among its related pathways are Metabolism and Gene Expression.
+COX5A (Cytochrome C Oxidase Subunit 5A) is a Protein Coding gene.
+Diseases associated with COX5A include acquired idiopathic sideroblastic anemia and ethylmalonic encephalopathy.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include electron carrier activity and cytochrome-c oxidase activity.

 UniProtKB/Swiss-Prot for COX5A Gene